 and-a-half miles to the north-west of Gorakhpur, close to the junction of the

 Rohini with the Rapti, is a large and high mound, the ruins of the ancient

 Domangarh, said to have been founded by, and to have received the name from, a ruling tribe called Dom-kattar.
 The bricks which compose the interior or oldest portion of the ruins of Domangarh are very large and thick, and of a square shape.
 During the construction of the Bengal and North-West Railway, in 1884, a relic-casket was discovered near this khera containing an amulet of thin plate gold, representing Yasodhara and Rahula, the wife and son of prince well as the ornaments of a child.
 The relics are deposited in

-The interment of the relic-casket at Domingarh shows that it was once a sacred Buddhist place, and the figures on the gold amulet may represent Mayadevi and the infant Buddha.
-There are stupa remains still present at the site, and the large size and square shape of the oldest bricks strongly suggest that they are Mauryan, and may therefore be part of the Asokan stupa mentioned by Xuanzang at Lumbini.
+The interment of the relic-casket at Domingarh shows that it was once a sacred Buddhist place, and the figures on the gold amulet may also represent Mayadevi and the infant Buddha.
+There are stupa remains still present at the site, and the large size and square shape of the oldest bricks indicate that they are Mauryan, and may therefore be part of the Asokan stupa mentioned by Xuanzang at Lumbini.
 73. Early Kushan terracottas (1st - 3rd centuries AD) and Northern Black Polished Ware (500 -100 BC) have also been discovered at Domingarh, these items being housed in the Purvayatan Museum at Gorakhpur University.
 These finds push the dating of this site’s occupation back to a very ancient period indeed, the NBP Ware finds being possibly contemporaneous with the Buddha himself.
-74. The Kushan terracottas found at the site include the figures of Kubera and Hariti - Buddhist childbirth protectors - and this, together with the mother and child amulet representations and the child’s ornaments, strongly suggest a theme of childbirth which would further support a Lumbini identification for this place.
+74. Moreover, the early Kushan terracottas include Kubera and Hariti - Buddhist childbirth protectors - and this, together with the mother and child amulet representations, and the child’s ornaments, strongly suggest a theme of childbirth which would further support a Lumbini identification for this place.